spaceitup/checkout-android/README.rst

 2. The user performed an operation and the result contains an OperationResult containing detailed information why the operation failed.

 3. An error occurred inside the Android-SDK and the result contains a PaymentError.
-The following paragraph describes which types of Interactions are created by the Android-SDK.
+When the PaymentResult contains a PaymentError, the PaymentResult will also contain a client-side created Interaction object.
+The following paragraph describes which types of Interactions are created by the Android-SDK when an internal error occurred.

 Client-Side Interactions